-Although the guidelines are voluntary, there has been a high degree of compliance since the guidelines were implemented in June 2004.
+Although the Guidelines are voluntary, there has been a high degree of compliance since the Guidelines were implemented in June 2004.
 Nevertheless, judges are free to impose any lawful sentence they choose.
-Sentences under the guidelines, just like sentences before the guidelines, are not appealable except when they are unlawful.
-Judges are expected to acknowledge that they have followed the guidelines, to provide the departure principle(s) upon which they relied to sentence "outside the box," or to state why they did not use the guidelines.
+Sentences under the Guidelines, just like sentences before the Guidelines, are not appealable except when they are unlawful.1 Judges are expected to acknowledge that they have followed the Guidelines, to provide the departure principle(s) upon which they relied to sentence "outside the box," or to state why they did not use the Guidelines.
 See D.C.
 Superior Court Administrative Order 04-11.
 The Commission's annual report to the D.C.
-Council includes the rate of compliance with the Guidelines, the number and extent of departures, and the reasons for them.
+Council includes the rate of compliance with the Guidelines, the number and extent of departures, and the reasons for them.2

-&lt;sup>1 "The sentencing guidelines shall not create any legally enforceable rights in any party nor shall they diminish any rights that currently exist."
+1 "The Sentencing Guidelines shall not create any legally enforceable rights in any party nor shall they diminish any rights that currently exist."
 D.C.
-Official Code § 3-105 (a).
+Code § 3-105(c).
 An otherwise lawful sentence may not be appealed on the theory that the court misapplied the Guidelines.
 Speaks v.
 United States, 959 A.2d 712, 717-20 (D.C.
 2008); White v.
 United States, 958 A.2d 259, 265-66 (D.C.
 2008).

-&lt;sup>2 Throughout these instructions, we use the words such as "must" and "are required to."
-These should be read to mean that if a judge wants to impose a guidelines compliant sentence, he or she "must" or "is required to," etc." If a judge elects not to use the guidelines such exhortations would have no meaning.
+2 Throughout these instructions, we use the words such as "must" and "are required to."
+These should be read to mean that if a judge wants to impose a Guidelines compliant sentence, he or she "must" or "is required to," etc." If a judge elects not to use the Guidelines such exhortations would have no meaning.